deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

    > Get more information on authorization attributes in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization).

-3. Create `Service` and `Deployment` for your application, where `kube-rbac-proxy` takes the position of a sidecar container:
+3. Create `Service` and `Deployment` for your application with the `kube-rbac-proxy` as a sidecar container:

    ```yaml
    ---